digitalcredentials/docs/integration/jff.md

 [JFF Interoperability Plugfest 2](https://w3c-ccg.github.io/vc-ed/plugfest-2-2022/)

-## Integrating with the DCC Issuer (sign-and-verify)
+## Integrating with the DCC Issuer

-[sign-and-verify](https://github.com/digitalcredentials/sign-and-verify) is a NodeJS server for issuing verifiable credentials, implementing a subset of the [VC-API specification](https://w3c-ccg.github.io/vc-api).
+The DCC Isssuer is called [sign-and-verify](https://github.com/digitalcredentials/sign-and-verify).
+It is a NodeJS server for issuing verifiable credentials, implementing a subset of the [VC-API specification](https://w3c-ccg.github.io/vc-api).

 To enable easier integration with JFF partner wallets, the DCC sign-and-verify issuer will be registered with the [chapi.io playground](https://playground.chapi.io/issuer)